ChaoticAlexander/helldivers2-stratagem-activator/README.md

 Add the executable to the exceptions to remedy this.<br>
 If you don't feel comfortable with the warning, you can go through the code and/or compile it yourself.

+Also: This is using the arrows to execute the commands, so make sure your keybindings for the strategems are correct.

 ## Description

 A simple script for loading a key sequence by key from a JSON file, based on given parameter.